-We begin today with a visit to Meguro Gajoen, an exclusive hotel that is home to a private art collection.
-Usually only seen by the hotel residents, we will be given a tour of the collection, followed by a visit to the hotel's lovely garden, before we enjoy lunch in one of the private dining rooms.
+After lunch at the museum we transfer to Meguro Gajoen, an exclusive hotel that is home to a private art collection.
+Usually only seen by the hotel residents, we will be given a tour of the collection, followed by a visit to the hotel's lovely garden.